-Step 4) After you are done massaging the steak with salt, place your meat in the refrigerator for about an hour.
+Step 4) After you are done massaging the steak on salt, place your meat in the refrigerator for about an hour.
 Thirty minutes will also work well but if you have the hour, take the extra time.

-Why Salt and How Tenderizing with Salt Works?
+Why Salt and How It Works?

 I know that you are asking yourself, that doing so, will make you steak over-salty.
 Your friends are thinking the same thing.
 How the heck is tenderizing a steak with so much salt going to work.
 Let us explain.

-The salt will draw out the natural juices of the steak.
+The salt will draw out the natural juices of the meat.
 Over a long period of time, the salt would cure the meat.
 You would do this by removing the water and juices as they draw out.

-You are now tenderizing a steak with salt.
-You want to use kosher salt over your standard table salt.
+It is recommended to use kosher salt over your standard table salt.

 The coarser grains of the kosher salt are the agents in charge of the muscle, protein breakdown.
 The smaller granules in table salt won’t do an efficient job of breaking the meat down.